Why Mobile App Security Matters to Crypto Digital Wallet Developers

 Digital wallets explained

-In 2011, the Mobey Forum, a group of like-minded individuals from banks and solution providers that discuss the future of financial services, provided the following visionary definition: "A Mobile Wallet is functionality on a mobile device that can securely interact with digitized valuables".
+In 2011, the Mobey Forum, a group of like-minded individuals from banks and solution providers discussing the future of financial services, provided the following visionary definition: "A Mobile Wallet is functionality on a mobile device that can securely interact with digitized valuables."

 With cryptocurrencies specifically, a digital wallet consists of a set of public addresses and private keys.
 Public addresses are like bank account numbers.
 Anyone can deposit cryptocurrency in a public address like anyone can wire money to a bank account.
 On the other hand, cryptos cannot be withdrawn from an address without the corresponding private key as “real money” can’t be withdrawn from an ATM if you don’t have your card with you.
 This is distinct from the blockchain or ledger, which is used to keep track of all transactions and holdings for a specific currency.